Torram/magic-docs/docs/Client-Development/Components/Cards/CardsBoxFetch.md

 ### CardsBoxFetch

-This function receives a setId string, and uses the imported hook _useCardsforSet_ to get all cards in the provided set.
+This function receives a setId string, and uses the imported hook _useCardsforSet_ to get all cards of the provided set.

 ```tsx
 import { useCardsForSet } from '../../hooks/Cards/useCardsForSet';